 What are you looking for in a neurology applicant?

-When our committee reviews applications, we look at applications as a whole.
+When our committee reviews applications, we look at applications as a whole (holistic review).
 There is not one particular characteristic that is required.
 We are looking to recruit a diverse group of residents with varied interests and backgrounds.

 How many applications do you receive and how many applicants do you interview?

-Do you accept D.O. applications and as a D.O., is it possible to meet the licensing requirements?
+For DO applicants, are COMLEX scores accepted?
+For a DO, is it possible to meet the licensing requirements?

 What should I expect during my interview day?

-We are currently working on our virtual interview schedules, which will likely start in the first week of November and run through early February.
+We are planning an all virtual recruitment season.
+Interviews will likely start at the end of October and run through the end of January.
 We will plan to have a virtual info/getting to know you session with the residents the night before interviews.
 You will be provided with links to attend our virtual case conference and grand rounds on Thursday morning as well.
 Interviews with faculty will occur on Zoom and there will be both morning and evening (EDT) time slots offered to account for our applicants’ different time zones.

 Can I come back for a second look?

 At this point, we are not planning any in person visits prior to match day.
-However, we are looking into options for our interviewed candidates to have additional experiences either attending our morning report or participating in other educational activities in lieu of a second look.
+However, we will plan to offer several virtual experiences towards the end of the recruitment season for applicants needing additional information in order to rank programs.
 A second look has never been a requirement and we do not factor it in at all when making our rank list.

 Do you have any advice for applicants on their interview day?